n7tae/mspot/README.md

 ### More about voice message

 The robotic voice prompts currently being used are generated from a rather old open-source program, *espeak*.
 The first time you hear it, it might be a little difficult to understand.
 For example, the first time you hear espeak say "hotel", it may be hard to recognize.
 However, it gets much easier with repetition.
 However, if you are interested in recording your own voice messages or want to re-record messages in a different language, see the related [M17AudioTools](https://github.com/n7tae/mat) repo.
 These are the tools used to create the *mspot* voice messages.

+The author would be interested in finding a better sounding open-source voice, but so far, all that have been evaluated fall short for one reason or another, the two most common reason they are rejected is either the S/N is too low and automatic word detected, used to build the M17 alphabet database, does not work, or, when encoded to Codec2 and then decoded, the decoded audio quality is inferior.

 ## License